 Left: Heating the metal to solder- notice the long narrow mouth pipe used to direct the air flow- how remarkably similar it is to the one used centuries ago, by the goldsmith in the vintage sepia picture above.
 Right: Adding wire work to the base units.

 Setting the 'Bidri' units onto silver jewelry units.

 Removing excess metal around the collet after stone setting.

 Individually pave' setting seed pearls onto a bangle.

 Hammering sheet metal into shape.

-Each Lai piece, thus created using a mix of traditional and modern techniques, in our workshop, is then finished as per design (glossy, matt, oxidized etc.), thoroughly inspected and carefully packed before we dispatch it to you.
+Each Lai piece, thus created, using a mix of traditional and modern techniques, is further finished as per design (glossy, matt, oxidized etc.), thoroughly inspected, and carefully packed before its on its way to you.